pablogm95/react-ts-bbbszf/README.md

      */
     color: 'red' | 'green';
     /**
-     * Only at least one required when color is green */ values?: string[];
+     * Only required when color is green
+     */
+    value: string;
   }>;
 }
 ```